whomikeshin/ar_lite/README.md

 #AR-Lite
-AR-Lite is a lightweight ORM, based on ActiveRecord, that interchanges SQL queries and Ruby objects
+AR-Lite is a lightweight ORM, based on ActiveRecord, that converts between Ruby objects and SQL queries

 ##How to Use
 * Clone/download the repo and include lib in rails db folder